Jameer-Basha/100-days-challange/README.md

 # Daily Questions

-1. Minimum cost to make array equal
+1. Minimum Cost to Make Array Equal
 2. Sorting of Numbers
 3. Longest Arthematic Sequence
-4. Find index of first occurrence in a string
+4. Find Index of First Occurrence in a String
-5. Find avg of first k digits and last I digits of a number
+5. Find Avg of First k Digits and Last L digits of a number
 6. Find Key
-7. Length of last word
+7. Length of Last Word
 8. Maximum Streak
 9. Stock and Prices
 10. Covid and Theatre Tickets